DarshilShukla26/Methods-Project/README.md

 - Plots and performance summaries for each algorithm.
 - Conclusions and insights from comparative model performance.

-## Datasets Used

-- Regression dataset for predicting continuous variables using linear regression.
-- Classification dataset for predicting class labels using multiple classifiers.

 ## Requirements

 - Python 3.x